lsolbach/ClojureResources/ClojureDevelopment.md

 * [Lumo](https://github.com/anmonteiro/lumo) - Lumo is a standalone ClojureScript environment that runs on Node.js and the V8 JavaScript engine

 * [tubular](https://github.com/mfikes/tubular) - A Clojure Socket REPL client
+* [Clerk](https://github.com/nextjournal/clerk) - Clerk takes a Clojure namespace and turns it into a notebook

 Libraries